emilyriederer/xaringan_columns/README.md

 - Extremely long one-word headers simply overflow and get cut-off.
 - It can be hard to leave one column truly blank for a given row.
 - Text in any cell can't contain commas.

+## About Macros for `xaringan`

+This is a section I'm definitely not the right person to write.
+My inspiration/learning started from the [`xaringan` GitHub issue](https://github.com/yihui/xaringan/issues/80) on the topic.